State Law Background

 - Require any permit for adults 21 and older to carry a concealed handgun in public.

-In 2015, Kansas had the 31st highest rate of gun deaths among the states.
-Kansas had the 21st highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Kansas were recovered after being used in crimes in other states at the 21st highest rate among the states.
-Based on data published by Mayors Against Illegal Guns, in 2009, Kansas supplied more than twice as many crime guns to other states than it imported from other states.
+In 2016, Kansas had the 23rd highest rate of gun deaths among the states.
+Kansas had the 19th highest rate of crime gun exports among the states in 2016–meaning that crime guns originally sold in Kansas were recovered after being used in crimes in other states at the 19th highest rate among the states.
+Based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Kansas supplied more than twice as many crime guns to other states than it imported from other states.

 Kansas Firearms Laws